 Under the regulations a boat must maintain a speed over 5 knots when navigating in a closure.
 If the closure is in effect for less than 24 hours (such as daylight closures) the boat must either be stationary or travelling faster than 5 knots.
-A breach of the regulations is an offence of strict liability equal to 25 penalty units, or \$5,250.
+A breach of the regulations is an offence of strict liability equal to 25 penalty units, or \$7,825.
+Further information on fines and penalties is available on the ASIC website.

 Speed is calculated via the boat's vessel monitoring system.
-Therefore, it is recommended that the most direct route is taken when travelling through a closure so the boat does not appear to be navigating at less than 5 knots.
-If the boat is stationary within a closure, the boat is required to remain in that closure for greater than 30 minutes so its speed can be calculated.
+Therefore, it is recommended that the most direct route is taken when travelling through a closure, so the boat does not appear to be navigating at less than 5 knots.
+If the boat is stationary within a closure, the boat is required to remain in that closure for more than 30 minutes so its speed can be calculated.